iotaaxel/limit-order-book/README.md

 # limit-order-book

+**Disclaimer**: This was the initial prototype.
+The beta-friendly version is a private WIP.
+Options 1 and 2 are two separate brainstorms.
+There are tradeoffs for each.
+I have generally combined both ideas.
+I will be testing this on real-world data.
+When I am done, the code will give hedge fund high-frequency trading vibes.

 # Option 1:

 A limit order book is a data structure used in financial markets to manage buy and sell orders.
 It is a priority queue where orders are sorted by price and then by time.
 The implementation of a limit order book in Python, considering the time in force.